PRISM

 - CodeLens — Inline badges appear directly in your editor:

-overridden downstream warns that a child class replaces this method, shadowed by base flags dead code.
+overridden downstream warns that a child class replaces this method, shadowed by base flags methods that never run.
 Click any badge for a quick-pick menu that jumps you straight to the relevant class.

 - Hover Cards — Hover over any class or method name for a rich detail popup showing its status, where it's defined, and what overrides or shadows it.

 - Inline Decorations — Shadowed methods are visually dimmed.
-Overridden methods get an amber underline.
-You can spot dead code without even opening the panel.
+Overridden methods get a purple underline.
+You can spot issues without even opening the panel.

-- Diagnostics — Dead-code warnings appear in the Problems panel, integrated with your existing workflow.
+- Diagnostics — Shadowed-method warnings appear in the Problems panel, integrated with your existing workflow.

 - Jump to Definition — Click any class name in the MRO chain and your editor jumps to that file and line.
 Navigate a 10-level inheritance chain in seconds.

-Run PRISM: Scan Workspace for Dead Code from the command palette to scan your entire project.
-PRISM indexes every class, computes every MRO, and reports every shadowed method — the ones that exist in your codebase but never actually run.
+Run PRISM: Scan Workspace for Overridden Methods from the command palette to scan your entire project.
+PRISM indexes every class in every supported language, computes every MRO, and reports overridden methods, unique code, and MRO conflicts — giving you a complete picture of your inheritance hierarchy.

 - Sub-200ms updates from cursor move to visible change